 If a qualifying disposition is a goal, you might want to consider starting an exercise sooner rather than later, as you will need to wait at least one year past that exercise date to sell them.
 Your timeline may not work out in favor of a qualifying disposition if you wait and don’t exercise.

 For example, let’s assume that you have the following incentive stock options:

 You can liquidate your shares now by exercising and selling — but this won’t meet the standard for a qualifying disposition because you did not wait until at least one year after the exercise to sell.
 As a disqualifying disposition, profits will be taxed as ordinary income.
 In this example, that would be equal to $80,000.

-(Current Market Price – Exercise Price) * Amount of Shares
+(Current Market Price – Exercise Price) * Options Exercised and Sold

 (100 – 20) * 1000 = $80,000

 That means, assuming a 32% tax bracket, you’ll owe $25,600 in taxes.